gateio/gateapi-nodejs/docs/SpotApi.md

 Query account book

-The record query time range is not allowed to exceed 30 days.
-When using the limit&amp;page paging function to retrieve data, the maximum number of pages is 100,000, that is, (limit page - 1) &lt;&#x3D; 100000.
+Record query time range is not allowed to exceed 30 days.
+The maximum number of pages when searching data using limit&amp;page paging function is 100,000, that is, limit * (page - 1) &lt;&#x3D; 100,000.

 ### Example